-Sanderson Brook Falls Trail is a 4.8 mile lightly trafficked loop trail located near Chester, MA that features a waterfall and is rated as moderate.
+Sanderson Brook Falls Trail is a 4.8 mile lightly trafficked loop trail located near Chester, Massachusetts that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until November.
 Dogs are also able to use this trail.